CounterpartyXCP/counterparty-core/docs/API.rst

 **Return:**

-  A list of objects with attributes corresponding to the queried table fields
+  A list of objects with attributes corresponding to the queried table fields.

 **Examples:**